R0L3eX9/project-init/README.md

 It's a simple command that creates an HTML, CSS and JavaScript file in your current directory.

 # Installation
-Run `npm i -g project-init` in your terminal.
+Run `npm i -g webdev-generator` in your terminal.

 Then simply type `createFiles` in the terminal.